 Naturalists will lead groups in the field to identify and count birds.
 Youth ages 3–6 are invited to join our Budding Birders* group with a range of activities and a bird discovery walk around the education center.
 Young Birders, ages 7–18, will participate in the official count and venture out to various locations within the park to identify and count birds.
 All teams will record and share their findings in a short report during the Tabulation Celebration.
 All children must be accompanied by at least one parent or guardian.
 Event occurs rain or shine.
 Space is limited, please only one adult or guardian per family or group.

-Point Reyes Christmas Bird Count for Kids
+History of the Christmas Bird Count for Kids

-Every year for over a century, tens of thousands of volunteers take part in the National Audubon Society's Annual Christmas Bird Count (CBC), the longest-running wildlife census to assess the health of bird populations--and to help guide conservation action.
-This rigorous event often does not include young children, so in an effort to train future generations in this country-wide endeavor, Point Reyes National Seashore Association (PRNSA), in collaboration with the National Park Service at Point Reyes and Sonoma Birding, invites families with children ages 3 to 18 to join us for a half day event to learn some of the important basic elements of this grand old Audubon tradition.
+Every year for over a century, tens of thousands of volunteers take part in the National Audubon Society's Annual Christmas Bird Count (CBC), the longest-running wildlife census to assess the health of bird populations—and to help guide conservation action.
+This rigorous event often does not include young children, so, in an effort to train future generations in this nation-wide endeavor, the first CBC4Kids was launched in 2007 by Tom Rusert and Darren Peterie of Sonoma Birding.
+The CBC4Kids has since expanded across the United States, and even into Canada.
+Visit Sonoma Birding's website to learn more about how to start a CBC4Kids in your neighborhood.
+The CBC4Kids was first introduced to the National Park Service in 2011 at Point Reyes National Seashore.
+The event is in support of local and national initiatives, including Every Kid Outdoors, Let's Move Outside, and Healthy Parks Healthy People: Bay Area.

-For more information, please contact:
+To sponsor the event, or for more information, please contact: